vacante/iSay/README.md

 Building
 -----------

 I use maven to handle my dependencies.
+Also, please build with JDK6.

 - Install [Maven 3][Maven]
 - Check out this repository.